JuergenGutsch/blog/_source/_posts/2016-03-07-windowsiot-driven-remote-controlled-car-with-raspberrypi.md

 I used Visual Studio 2015 to deploy to the Raspberry PI.
 This is pretty easy if you know the way to do it ;-)

-Choose "ARM" as solution plattform and Remote Machine as the target.
+Choose "ARM" as solution platform and Remote Machine as the target.
 The first time you choose the Remote Machine, the Remote Connections dialog will open.
 Type in the IP address of your PI and choose the authentication mode `Universal`.
 Click select and you are now able to deploy via F5 or via right click and `deploy` in the context menu of the current project.

 ![](/img/winiotcar/remoteconnections.png)

-To change the Remote Machine settings, just go to the debug settings and reconfigure the settigns.
-I had to change the configuration because I choosed the wrong authentication at the first time I tried to deploy:
+To change the Remote Machine settings, just go to the debug settings and reconfigure the settings.
+I had to change the configuration because I chose the wrong authentication at the first time I tried to deploy:

 ![](/img/winiotcar/debugsettings.png)